Download the Complete WERC Team Manual 2020 (Coming Soon!)

 - Community Relations Plan (what efforts will be made to encourage public acceptance)

 The report should be non-proprietary and omit product trade names.
-Keep in mind, the paper will be photocopied in black and white for the judges during the contest.

 3. Audits: University teams are required to have a separate audit to address each of the following: economics, health and legal issues.
 The audits should be made by professionals involved in the specific field.
 These audits will not be counted as part of your page limit.
 The audits can be made by faculty members, industrial representatives, experts, doctoral students, etc. For scoring purposes and ease of reading, the audits should be limited to 1-2 pages (not an edited copy of your paper).